learn-co-curriculum/playlister-sinatra/README.md

 ##Objectives

-* Solidify your ActiveRecord understanding
+* Solidify your Active Record understanding
 * Build out basic views for all your models
 * Create forms for editing and creating a new song that returns a well-structured params hash